 AXI ports.
-As it is illustrated in Figure 2, The communication between the FPGA and the PS is allowed by two different types of interfaces: the PS-FPGA interface and the FPGA-PS interface.
-The first one offers a set of slave interfaces to the FPGA and is used by the processors to control the hardware devices or access data in the FPGA.
-In a dual manner, the second one offers a set of slave interfaces to the PS and is used by devices deployed on the FPGA (e.g., hardware accelerators) to access the central DRAM memory or the on-chip memory in the PS.
-Being the number of available ports in the FPGA-PS interface limited, scenarios in which a port is contended by multiple master devices deployed on the FPGA are common in realistic designs.
-To cope with the case in which bus contention is maximized, this paper is focused on the arbitration required to solve conflicts of requests that target the same output port.
-Nevertheless, the results of this work can also be easily extended to scenarios in which multiple ports are used.
+As it is illustrated in Figure 2, The communication between the FPGA 144 and the PS is allowed by two different types of interfaces: the PS-FPGA interface and the 145 FPGA-PS interface.
+The first one offers a set of slave interfaces to the FPGA and is used by 146 the processors to control the hardware devices or access data in the FPGA.
+In a dual manner, 147 the second one offers a set of slave interfaces to the PS and is used by devices deployed on 148 the FPGA (e.g., hardware accelerators) to access the central DRAM memory or the on-chip 149 memory in the PS.
+Being the number of available ports in the FPGA-PS interface limited, 150 scenarios in which a port is contended by multiple master devices deployed on the FPGA are 151 common in realistic designs.
+To cope with the case in which bus contention is maximized, 152 this paper is focused on the arbitration required to solve conflicts of requests that target 153 the same output port.
+Nevertheless, the results of this work can also be easily extended to 154 scenarios in which multiple ports are used.
+155

 AXI interconnects.
-Whenever multiple AXI masters want to access the same output port, an AXI interconnect is in charge of arbitrating conflicting requests to the same port.
-The access to each channel of the output AXI port is managed by a multiplexer.
-Each multiplexer is controlled by an arbiter that decides, at each time, which slave channel is granted to the master channel.
-The arbiters are completely independent from each other.
-Each port (slave or master) of the AXI interconnect is buffered with a FIFO queue (which is typically quite large).
-For instance, in FPGA SoCs by Xilinx, two implementations of the interconnect are available: AXI Interconnect (deprecated in the latest platforms) and AXI SmartConnect.
-Both the implementations are multiplexer-based and therefore comply with the specification described above.
+Whenever multiple AXI masters want to access the same output 156 port, an AXI interconnect is in charge of arbitrating conflicting requests to the same port.
+157 The access to each channel of the output AXI port is managed by a multiplexer.
+Each 158 multiplexer is controlled by an arbiter that decides, at each time, which slave channel is 159 granted to the master channel.
+The arbitres are completely independent from each other.
+160 Each port (slave or master) of the AXI interconnect is buffered with a FIFO queue (which is 161 typically quite large).
+For instance, in FPGA SoCs by Xilinx, two implementations of the 162 interconnect are available: AXI Interconnect (deprecated in the latest platforms) and AXI 163 SmartConnect.
+Both the implementations are multiplexer-based and therefore comply with 164 the specification described above.
+165 p.7).
+Note that fixed-priority arbitration has been discontinued in the AXI SmartConnect.
+Furthermore, even though the AXI standard defines QoS signals to regulate the quality-ofservice of transactions, these signals are ignored by state-of-the-art interconnects (see [35], p.
+8 and [32], p.
+9).

 Arbitration policy.
 In this work, each arbiter is assumed to implement a round-robin policy.
 To the best of our records, round-robin is the most common solution in commercial off-the-shelf platforms.
-For instance, the AXI arbiters for FPGA SoCs by Xilinx implement round-robin (both the AXI interconnect and the AXI SmartConnect, see [35], p.6 and [32], p.7).
-Note that fixed-priority arbitration has been discontinued in the AXI SmartConnect.
-Furthermore, even though the AXI standard defines QoS signals to regulate the quality-of-service of transactions, these signals are ignored by state-of-the-art interconnects (see [35], p.
-8 and [32], p.
-9).
+For instance, the AXI arbiters for FPGA SoCs by Xilinx implement round-robin (both the AXI interconnect and the AXI SmartConnect, see [35], p.6 and [32],